darkstarworks/DupeTrace/README.md

 #### Installation

 1. Download `DupeTrace-1.0.4-paper.jar` from the [releases page](https://github.com/darkstarworks/DupeTrace/releases)
-   - Do NOT use the `-dev` jar on servers — it omits dependencies and is for development only.
 2. Place the jar file in your server's `plugins/` directory
 3. Restart your server
 4. Configure settings in `plugins/DupeTrace/config.yml` (optional)